fblecha/readinglist/README.md

 # 1. Reading List

 ## 1.1.
 2017 Books
+* Raise the Bar: An Action-Based Method for Maximum Customer Reactions - Jon Taffer
+* Never Split the Difference: Negotiating As If Your Life Depended On It - Chris Voss
 * The Subtle Art of Not Giving a F*ck - Mark Manson
 * Leaders Eat Last - Simon Sinek
 * The Only Rule Is It Has To Work: Our Wild Experiment Building a New Kind of Baseball Team - Ben Lindbergh